aihua/tracelog/README.md

 Util functions for debug and trace; can do type checking for backend mocking check for fast iteration.

+a = 1
+tracelog(a, '') if not the same type it will print tracelog information tracelog(a) simply print 1.

 ```
 var tracelog = require('./index');
 var assert = require("chai").assert;